Getting your Trinity Audio player ready...

 1. Constant Fatigue

-Constant fatigue is one of the earliest signs of burnout at work.
-If you’re always feeling tired, even after a full night’s sleep, it’s probably more than just a case of Mondays.
-This ongoing exhaustion can really zap your focus and productivity.
+Constant fatigue is one of the first red flags that burnout is knocking at your door.
+If you’re dragging yourself through the day, even after a solid night’s sleep, it’s definitely more than just a case of “ugh, it’s Monday.”
+That never-ending tiredness can seriously mess with your focus and productivity.

 2. Lack of Motivation